 See the list of best Michigan state park campgrounds in the UP for more lake view campsites.

 More for your UP drive:

-- Places to stop on your UP road trip
+- Places to visit on your Upper Peninsula road trip

 - Places to stop between Munising and Marquette

 HAPPY CAMPING ON LAKE SUPERIOR AT BAY FURNACE CAMPGROUND!

 There are affiliate links on this page.
 Among others, as an Amazon Associate I may earn from purchases.